Restricted Receptive Fields for Face Verification: Methodology

 \textbf{Region-based Similarity Metric.} After local feature learning phase is completed, we train a logistic regression model to learn the weights \( w_1, w_2, \dots, w_k \) for each patch similarity between two images.
 The weights are learned on the same training set used in the first phase to distinguish genuine and impostor pairs.
 These weights allow the model to assign importance to different parts, thereby enhancing the model's capacity to focus on the most discriminative regions of the image to make a binary decision.

-Let the output of each CNN, trained in the first step, corresponding to the \( i \)-th patch be \( f_i \), which is a \( N \)-dimensional feature vector representing the learned local features of patch \( P_i \).
-Local similarities between two images is computed for each corresponding patches \( P_i^A \) from image \( A \) and \( P_i^B \) image \( B \) using cosine similarity:
+Let the output of each CNN, trained in the first step, corresponding to the \( i \)-th patch be \( f_i \), which is a \( N \)-dimensional feature vector representing patch \( P_i \).
+Local similarity between two images is computed for each corresponding patches \( P_i^A \) from image \( A \) and \( P_i^B \) image \( B \) using cosine similarity:

 where \( f_i^A \) and \( f_i^B \) are the feature vectors of the \( i \)-th patch from images \( A \) and \( B \), respectively.

 The global similarity metric between the two images is then defined as a weighted sum of the local similarity scores: